joemoose/dungeoneers.d20/docs/combat.md

 ## Attacks

 **Attacks always hit**.
+Roll your weapon’s damage dice, and add the appropriate attribute modifier:

+- STR: for melee or thrown weapons
+- DEX: for ranged weapons
+- WIL: for spells

-Roll your weapon’s damage dice and do that much damage to an opponent minus their armor rating.
+You inflict the total amount of damage to an opponent minus their armor rating.

 !!! tip